-It’s important to remember, though, that refinancing is getting a new mortgage to replace your current loan, so there are costs involved.
+Ah, but not all expenses are created equal.
 Here are some ways to improve your chances of getting a low-cost refinance.

 If you want a low-closing cost refinance, it’s important to understand what expenses you might be on the hook for.

-- Survey fees (if needed to determine property boundaries)
+- Survey fee (if needed to determine property boundaries) – $400 – $1,000+

-- Credit report fees
+- Credit report fee – $30 – $100

-- Title fees (including search and insurance)
+- Title fee (including title search and insurance) – about $300

 1. Get the lowest possible rate

 Qualifying for the lowest possible mortgage refinance rate is one of the best ways to save money long-term.
 Here are some tips for ensuring that you’re likely to get the most favorable rate:

 - Review your credit report.
 Take a look at your credit report to make sure there aren’t errors.
 Fixing mistakes can help you boost your score.